ArtMajon/artists-test/README.md

 - `GET /artists/filter/active/{status}`: Filter artists by active/inactive status.
 - `GET /artists/filter/email/{email}`: Filter artists by email.
 -   Or you can use the spatie query filter
-- `GET /artists`: Get all artists.
 - `GET /artists?filter[active]={1 or 0}`: Filter artists by active/inactive status.
 - `GET /artists?filter[email]={any_email_from_db_artists}`: Filter artists by email.
-- `GET /artists`: Get all artists.

 ## API Endpoints Examples